 Brass, Aluminum, Copper, Stainless Steel

-A brief technical description of the mechanics of the piece begins with the clockwork in the base, which facilitates lifting the copper weight by the winding crank, and then communicates the force of the falling weight to the figure.
+A brief technical description of the mechanics of the piece begins with the clockwork in the base, which facilitates lifting the copper weight or winding the springs by turning the crank.
+The gearing then communicates the force of the weight or the springs to the figure.
 Integrated into the figure itself, a series of synchronized cams, cranks and linkages animate it, while the speed governor located in the head regulates the entire mechanism via the gear train that forms the torso.